 Structure of the MEAS Program

-2. Core program
+2. Core lectures

-During the entire MEAS Program, students have the choice between a variety of elective courses on special problems and phenomena encountered in Asian countries.
+During the entire MEAS Program, students have the choice between a variety of elective courses on special problems and phenomena encountered in East Asian countries.
 The variety of electives allows students to specialize in a certain area of interest.
 Students can substitute one elective module for participation in a Summer School offered either by Goethe University Frankfurt or of one of the various partner institutions of the program.

-4. Master’s Thesis
+6. Master’s Thesis

 The fourth and last term of the MEAS Program is dedicated to the Master’s Thesis.
 In their respective theses on an economic, legal or socio-scientific topic with focus on East Asia, students are required to display their methodological and theoretical knowledge acquired in the program in a manner that satisfies high academic standards.
 The work on the thesis is accompanied by a colloquium in which students are expected to present their findings to their student fellows and the core faculty of the MEAS.